aydangoon/settlers/README.md

 # What is this package?

-The core logic for a Settlers game instance.
+Browser-based headless implementation for the game Settler's of Catan

 # Project structure